Indianapolis Truck Accident Lawyer

 Our truck accident attorneys are experienced in fighting for the rights of truck crash victims and will work hard to get you the compensation you deserve.

 According to a new survey from the American Trucking Association, more than 90 percent of truck drivers believe safety is their number one priority.

-Yet as many as one million trucks and tractor-trailers are involved in crashes each year, according to the IIHS.
+Yet as many as one million large trucks, commercial vehicles, and tractor-trailers are involved in truck collisions each year, according to the IIHS.

-What are some of the most common semi-truck driver mistakes?
+What are some of the most common semi-truck drivers' mistakes?

-- Failing to check blind spots: Semi-trucks have large blind spots on both the right and left sides and front and back.
-Drivers should always check these spots before changing lanes or turning.
+- Failing to check blind spots: Large trucks have large blind spots on both the right and left sides and front and back.
+Commercial vehicle operators should always check these spots before changing lanes or turning.

-- Driving too fast for conditions: Commercial trucks and tractor-trailers need more time to stop than cars do, so truck drivers should never drive faster than conditions safely allow.
+- Driving too fast for conditions: Commercial trucks and tractor-trailers need more time to stop than cars, so truck drivers should never drive faster than conditions allow.

-- Following too closely: Truck drivers should always leave enough space between their truck and the vehicle in front of them, generally considered three seconds or the length of a football field (about 350 feet).
+- Following too closely: Truck drivers should always leave enough space between their trucks and other vehicles in front of them.

-- Not giving right-of-way to other vehicles that have it: When a truck driver is merging onto a highway, for example, they should always give the right-of-way to vehicles that are already on the highway.
+- Not giving right-of-way to other vehicles that have it: When a truck driver is merging onto a highway, they should always give the right-of-way to vehicles already on the road.